Lancasterwu/dms-view-ms/paper.md

 ### Comparing site-level and mutation-level metric values for specific sites between conditions

-To address whether or not the same sites are selected by different human sera using *dms-view*, we selected the mostly highly targeted sites for the human sera condition "Age 21 2010" \autoref{fig:fig}A (144, 159, 193, and 222).
+To address whether or not the same sites are selected by different human sera using *dms-view*, we highlighted the most highly targeted sites for the human sera condition "Age 21 2010" \autoref{fig:fig}A (144, 159, 193, 222, and 244).
-We then use the condition dropdown menu to toggle between the other sera.
+We then used the condition dropdown menu to toggle to the other sera.
 The highlighted sites remain highlighted after the condition is changed so we can easily see if the same sites are targeted in other conditions.

 In \autoref{fig:fig}B, we can see that there is no overlap of the sites selected by the human sera "2010-age-21" the human sera "2009-age-53".